 Hielscher ultrasonic devices are used in many industries, such as renewable fuels & biomass, food & beverage, paint & ink, coatings, wire and cable, or chemical processing.

 Hielscher ultrasonic devices are applied to continuous algae reactors to remove algae film from the transparent surface.
-After the algae growth and thickening, ultrasonic cavitation is used for the extraction of algae oil and other valuable compounds.
+After the algae growth and thickening, ultrasonic cavitation is used for the extraction of algae oil, proteins and other valuable compounds.

 Biodiesel is a renewable fuel – an alternative to diesel fuel made from petroleum.
 Biodiesel is made by transesterification from sources, such as vegetable oil, algae oil, animal fats or grease.
 The manufacturing of biodiesel involves the catalytic reaction with alcohol.
 Ultrasonic mixing of the oil, fat or grease with the alcohol improves the reaction speed and yield significantly.
 This reduces investment and operational costs.

 Sonochemistry is the application of ultrasound to chemical reactions and processes.
 The mechanism causing sonochemical effects in liquids is the phenomenon of acoustic cavitation.
 The sonochemical effects to chemical reactions and processes include increase in reaction speed and/or output, more efficient energy usage, performance improvement of phase transfer catalysts, activation of metals and solids or increase in the reactivity of reagents or catalysts.